-The place was unsurprisingly populated when I checked it in the morning, thus I skipped, looked for another spot to eat.
+The place was unsurprisingly populated when I checked it in the morning.
+Thus, I skipped it, despite the effort I spent to reach the establishment, and then looked for another spot to eat.

-I also added a bowl of strawberries and yogurt for my dessert.
-My bill meter was at ₱415.00 (₱250 for the main dish and ₱165 for the dessert), so, I forgot about the soda and juices and settled for a healthier option, water.
+My bill pegged at ₱415.00 (₱250 for the main dish and ₱165 for the dessert).
+I forgot about the soda and juices and settled for a healthier option, water.

-Some sections were lit with candles which, I guess, were specifically designed for couples.
+Some sections were lit with candles, which I guess, were specifically designed for couples.
 I was unfortunately seated to one and started to feel oddly lonely.
 So before I got too emotional, I called for the waiter’s attention to follow up my order.

-When my servings came, I feasted the yummy and sweet treat alone, slowly and silently.
+When my food came, I feasted the yummy and sweet treat slowly and silently.
 The shrimp and mango curry was weirdly sided with papadum, onions, coconut grates, peanuts, chili, hard-boiled egg slices, and pineapple pickles.
 I had no idea what were those grated coconuts for.
 The onions were probably for papadum but I did not like the tandem.
 Good thing that the strawberries and yogurt gave me a tasty compliment.